FelitaD/Kompozite-ETL/README.md

 We want to match the format before it is inserted in the database.

 ## Load
-Required fields are checked in the load stage by the database constraint.
+Required fields + types are checked in the load stage by the database constraints.

 # Usage